History of the SEER-MHOS Linked Data Resource

 The Surveillance, Epidemiology, and End Results-Medicare Health Outcomes Survey (SEER-MHOS) linked data resource is a research resource designed to improve our understanding of the health-related quality of life (HRQOL) of cancer patients and survivors enrolled in Medicare health plans.
 SEER-MHOS is sponsored by the National Cancer Institute (NCI) and the Centers for Medicare & Medicaid Services (CMS).

 Several catalysts spurred the creation of the SEER-MHOS linked database:

-- In a 1996 report, the Institute of Medicine (IOM) urged a stronger focus on "outputs" than "inputs" of care in measuring health care quality.
+- In a 1996 report, the Health and Medicine Division (formerly IOM) urged a stronger focus on "outputs" than "inputs" of care in measuring health care quality.
 IOM called HRQOL a key outcome for older Americans.

 - HRQOL is a major reason for offering cancer treatment, yet the current national surveys that collect HRQOL data are not tailored to cancer patients.
 NCI recognized that other approaches were necessary to capture large samples of cancer patients and survivors.

 - A surveillance mechanism was needed to monitor HRQOL in the same manner that other cancer outcomes are tracked in the US population.

 NCI and CMS' partnership in this initiative is modeled on the SEER-Medicare linked database.
 In both cases, CMS provides the Medicare beneficiary data and NCI provides the SEER data.
 NCI manages the SEER-MHOS data resource, but both agencies work together to update and improve the database over time.
 Both agencies also collaborate in creating and carrying out the research plan that guides the initiative.